defunctzombie/events-browserify/README.md

 # events-browserify

-node.js events module cleaned up for use by [script](https://github.com/shtylman/node-script) or [browserify](https://github.com/substack/node-browserify)
+node.js core events module for browsers

 ## credits
 Original code from the node.js project with browserify modifications